Jacques Cathelineau: Death

 After passing Angers on 23 June 1793 without difficulty, the combined Catholic and Royal Army led the storming of Nantes on 29 June.
 Cathelineau appeared before the city of Nantes at the head of 40,000 men, while Charette assisted him with 10,000 insurgents from Retz and Bas-Poitou.
 Cathelineau had entered the town in spite of the resistance of General Jean-Baptiste Canclaux and attacked the gate of Rennes.
 While penetrating Place Viarme, he was fatally wounded by a sniper from a window.
 With their leader incapacitated, the Vendéan army was defeated and soon divided into factions.
 He was transported to Saint-Florent-le-Vieil, where he died of his wounds on 14 July 1793.
 His body lies in the Cathelineau Chapel in Saint-Florent.

 Numerous relatives of Cathelineau also perished in the war of Vendée and the reprisals that followed.
 The remainder of his family was ennobled under the Bourbon Restoration.
 His son Jacques-Joseph Cathelineau was knighted after the Restoration and his grandson Henry Cathelineau was an officer during the Franco-Prussian War.

 Canonization

-Given the great piety and courage Cathelineau shown in defense of the faith, his beatification was proposed at the end of the 19th century.
-The most informative parts of the diocesan process were lost in a fire of the bishopric archives of Angers during the bombing in 1944.
-He remains venerated as a holy man, even though he is not recognized as such by the Church.
+Given the great piety and courage Cathelineau showed in defense of the Catholic faith, his beatification was proposed at the end of the 19th century.
+Documents of the diocesan process were lost in 1944 when an aerial bombardment destroyed the bishopric archives of Angers.
+He remains venerated as a holy man, even though he is not recognized as such by the Catholic Church.